 Chasm Lake - In my humble opinion this is the best lake hike in Rocky Mountain National Park.
-In addition to the outstanding panoramic views you'll have on the way up, you'll also have a front row view of the famous "Diamond", the east-facing wall of Longs Peak which rises more than 2,400 feet above this incredibly beautiful alpine lake.
+In addition to the outstanding panoramic views you'll have on the way up, you'll also enjoy front row views of the famous "Diamond" - the east-facing wall of Longs Peak which rises more than 2,400 feet above this incredibly beautiful alpine lake.

 Emerald Lake - The hike to Emerald Lake takes hikers deep into the Tyndall Gorge, and visits three other beautiful subalpine lakes along the way.
 Although Bear Lake and Dream Lake are very nice destinations, Emerald Lake is the true gem in this chain of lakes fed by the Tyndall Glacier.

-Sky Pond - Surrounded on three sides by sheer cliff walls, Sky Pond offers hikers a dramatic scene.
+Sky Pond - Surrounded on three sides by sheer cliff walls, Sky Pond offers hikers dramatic alpine scenery.
 What makes this hike a RMNP classic is that you'll visit two waterfalls and two other stunning lakes along the way.
-However, the scramble next to Timberline Falls to reach the basin may present a challenge for people with a fear of heights.
+However, the scramble alongside Timberline Falls to reach the basin may present a challenge for some people with a fear of heights.

-Bear Lake to Fern Lake TH - As a result of Rocky Mountain's excellent shuttle system, hikers have the option of taking the spectacular one-way hike from Bear Lake to the Fern Lake Trailhead in Moraine Park.
-Along the way you'll visit four magnificent lakes, a 60-foot waterfall, plus you'll make the spectacular descent into the Odessa Gorge.
+Bear Lake to Fern Lake TH - As a result of Rocky Mountain's excellent shuttle system, hikers have the option of taking the one-way hike from Bear Lake to the Fern Lake Trailhead in the Moraine Park area.
+Along the way you'll visit four magnificent lakes, a 60-foot waterfall, plus you'll make the descent into the spectacular Odessa Gorge.

-Bluebird Lake - This is another hike that offers several attractions along the way, including three waterfalls.
-Bluebird Lake, which fills a deep cirque beneath Ouzel Peak along the Continental Divide, is the star attraction.
+Bluebird Lake - This is another outstanding hike that offers several attractions along the way, including three waterfalls.
+However, Bluebird Lake, which fills a deep cirque beneath Ouzel Peak along the Continental Divide, is definitely the star attraction.